 The Hotel Manhattan was the scene of an early example of the conference call on May 23, 1900.
 Senator Chauncey M. Depew was scheduled to speak at a dinner at the Transportation Club that evening; but urgent business of one of the Senate Committees prevented his leaving Washington.
 Club officers scrambled to solve the problem.

 The following day newspapers announced that Depew had made the speech from his home in Washington D.C. and was “heard and wildly applauded in this city by the members and guests of the Transportation Club.”
-The Times reported “The speech was delivered into the telephone by Senator Depew and, with the aid of sixty receivers, was transmitted to the ears of the assembled diners.”
+The New York Times reported “The speech was delivered into the telephone by Senator Depew and, with the aid of sixty receivers, was transmitted to the ears of the assembled diners.”

 As the senator opened his speech saying “I have spoken to 30,000 people.
 This is the first time I have made a speech 200 miles long.”